-Figure 76 and Figure 77 showing an approach of an aircraft at an altitude of 3000m.It can be noted that the protection criterion is continuously met in case of the CS.
+Figure 85 and Figure 86 showing an approach of an aircraft at an altitude of 3000m.It can be noted that the protection criterion is continuously met in case of the CS.
 In case of the BFWA TS as the interfering system interference of 2.3 dB can still be observed.
 Above an aircraft altitude of about 3900 meters compatibility is achieved.

-Compatibility between DA2GC GS (ETSI TR 103 054) and BFWA CS
+Compatibility between DA2GC GS (ETSI TR 103 054) and BFWA

-Table 29 shows the technical parameters of the DA2GC Ground Station which were derived from document SE44(11)007.
+Table 32 shows the technical parameters of the DA2GC Ground Station.
 According to the system description of the DA2GC Ground station an antenna up-tilt of 10 degree was assumed, leading to a maximum horizontal gain of 8 dBi, which was used in the calculation.

-Table 29: Technical parameters of the DA2GC GS (ETSI)
+Table 32: Technical parameters of the DA2GC GS (TR 103 054)